 - You may have access to an ATM and/or debit card.

 A checking/share draft account carries responsibilities.
 You might have to pay a monthly account fee unless you maintain a certain account balance.

 - You have to pay for your checks, and the fancy ones will cost more.

 A checking account carries responsibilities.

-- You have to balance your account immediately after purchases, and monthly when your statement arrives.
+- You'll want to balance your account immediately after purchases, and monthly when your statement arrives.

 - If you overdraw your account, the fees could be sizeable—the average fee is about $25.
-And usually, the credit union isn't the only place that will charge you, businesses' fees can range from $25 to $55 for a returned check.
+And usually, the credit union isn't the only place that will charge you.
+The company you purchased from can hit you with a fee ranging from $25 to $55 for a returned check.

 - If you lose your checkbook and fail to notify the financial institution, you could lose all the funds in your account plus be held responsible for overdrafts.